 Orthodontist vs dentist: know the difference

-When it comes to the health of your teeth, you want to call in the experts.
+When it comes to the health of your teeth, you want to call in the professionals.
 Regular checkups with your dentist are an essential part of maintaining your oral health, but it's also important to know when you should see us for treatment.

 All orthodontists have started out as dentists, so we know what the role of a dentist entails.
 We have spent five years studying dentistry and understanding the ins and outs of our patients' teeth.
 However, for many orthodontists, Invisibrace's specialist orthodontist Dr Darsh Patel included, the lure of finding out more about how our teeth move and our jaws align, is reason enough to embark on a further two-to-three years of postgraduate study in the specialist field of orthodontics.

 An orthodontist's expertise in this field of dentistry means he or she is equipped to treat you for orthodontic problems such as:

 - Crowding: when your teeth fight for space in your mouth, overlapping with each other